alces-software/metalware/docs/design/02-topologies.md

 re-render the `hosts` file after every `configure` command, similarly to the plan for `genders` after any `configure group` command.
-If we add this it will largely make the `hosts` command obsolete, although we may want to retain it for re-rendering after manually changing the template or a config file.
+If we add this it will largely make the `hosts` command obsolete, although we may want to retain it for re-rendering after manually changing the template, or a config or answers file.

 We will also need to consider if we this how a `hosts` template other than the default will be selected for automatic re-rendering, or alternatively if we